Infant and toddler health (24)

 Solid foods are a big step for a baby.
 Find out when and how to make the transition from breast milk or formula to solid foods.By Mayo Clinic staff

-Does your baby suddenly seem interested in what you're eating?
-Does your baby open his or her mouth if you offer a spoon?
+Is your baby suddenly interested in what you're eating?
 It might be time to start introducing solid foods.

 Is your baby ready for solid foods?